lifelong learning center

 Before joining UCI, Ronayne served the City of Cleveland as the City’s Planning Director, Chief Development Officer, and Chief of Staff.
 He was the chief architect of the City’s Waterfront District Plan, an ambitious effort to reconnect the people of Cleveland to Lake Erie.

 In addition to his role with UCI, Ronayne is Chairman of the Port of Cleveland Board of Trustees, Chairman of the Holden Parks Trust, a member of CEOs for Cities, the American Planning Association, and numerous local boards and foundations.
 Ronayne is a frequent speaker and lecturer at urban development seminars and forums across the United States and internationally.
 Ronayne holds a Masters degree in Urban Planning, Design, and Development from Cleveland State University and a Bachelors degree in Business from Miami University in Oxford, Ohio.

-Chris is married to Natalie Ronayne, executive director for the Cleveland Botanical Garden.
+Chris is married to Natalie Ronayne, President of the Cleveland Botanical Garden.
 They live in the City of Cleveland with their two children.

 new in the circle